 Don’t take anyone’s writing advice too seriously.—Lev Grossman (GR)

 What’s your favorite writing advice?
 Share it in the comment section below.
-Also, sign up to receive the latest Sequence’s newsletter to read the latest posts and more.
+Also, sign up to receive the latest Sequence’s newsletter to keep current with the latest posts.

 Works Cited and Consulted: